Table of contents

 - Completely cool before spreading with buttercream filling.

-Here are a few tips to help ensure your cookie-making success!
+Here are a few notes/tips to help ensure your cookie-making success!

 This cookie dough is thick and quite sticky.
 Don’t let that worry you, though!
 It yields a very soft, delicious cookie!
 Below is a photo of how the dough should look once it’s finished mixing.